amuuu/os-notes/README.md

 6. Doing profiling, monitoring, statistics gathering.

 ### Power management hardware Issues
 The majority of the power in a system is consumed by the display.
-In a study done in 1998, 39% of the power was used by display whereas only 18% was consumed by CPU and 1% was consumed by the memory.
+As a study done in 1998 showed, 39% of the power was used by display whereas only 18% was consumed by CPU and 1% was consumed by the memory.
 (Memory doesn't need that much power.)

 Also, cutting voltage by two: a) cuts the clock speed by two b) cuts the power consumption by four